m3g/ComplexMixtures.jl/docs/src/python.md

 ![](./assets/scripts/python/mddf_kb.png)

-In the top plot, we see that glycerol and water display clear solvation shells around the protein, with glycerol having a gerater peak.
+In the top plot, we see that glycerol and water display clear solvation shells around the protein, with glycerol having a greater peak.
 This accumulation leads to a greater (less negative) KB integral for glycerol than water, as shown in the second plot.
-This indicates that the proteni is preferentially solvated by glycerol in this system (assuming that sampling is adequate in this small trajectory).
+This indicates that the protein is preferentially solvated by glycerol in this system (assuming that sampling is adequate in this small trajectory).

 ### [Atomic contributions to the MDDF](@id python-plotting2)